AIEpisteme/AI-Discovery-Program/README.md

 - `3` Web Chat Server
 - `0` Exit

+#### select Core Research  Pipleine
 You can also switch models from the menu with:
 ```text
 /model gpt-5.5-pro
 ```